danielholmstrom/dictalchemy/README.md

 ## Usage

-### IterableModel
+### DictableModel

-Mixin iterachlemy.IterableModel in a declarative class or use it as a base class for declarative\_base.
+Mixin dictalchemy.DictableModel in a declarative class or use it as a base class for declarative\_base.
 Each class can have the following attibutes set:

 * asdict\_exclude: List of properties that should be excluded by default(default empty)
 * asdict\_exclude\_underscore: Exclude properties starting with an underscore(default True)